SpaceNetLab/StarryNet/README.md

 This API will starts pinging msg of two nodes at a certain time.
 The output file could be found at the working directory.

+> sn.set_perf(node_index1, node_index2, time_index)

+This API will starts perfing msg of two nodes at a certain time.
+The output file could be found at the working directory.

 > sn.start_emulation()

 This API starts the entire emulation of the duration.